christoomey/vim-system-copy/README.md

 - `cpi'` => copy inside single quotes to system clipboard

 In addition, `cP` is mapped to copy the current line directly.

+The `cv` is mapped to paste content of system clipboard.

 Clipboard Utilities
 -------------------